Explore the Tybee Island Lighthouse.

 Sail the Atlantic Ocean waves with Compass Sailing.

 Ahoy matey!
-A day of private sailing awaits you with several private charter boat experiences.
-Sail to the remote islands of Tybee.
-Explore uninhabited beaches, spot dolphins, or go fossil hunting as the sound of the water lulls you.
-With more than 45 years of experience, you’ll be in good hands with Captain Steve of Compass Sailing as you sail along Tybee’s back river and salt marshes on a 38’ yacht.
+A day of adventure awaits you on a private sailing charter experience.
+Sail through the remote islands and beaches around Tybee.
+Have a close encounter with the dolphins and sea life while you smell the sea and feel the sky.
+With more than 45 years of experience, you'll be in good hands with Captain Steve of Compass Sailing as you cruise Georgia's barrier islands on his 38' sailing yacht.
 Prefer a fishing adventure?
 Try Tybee Island Charters inshore or deep-sea fishing charters.
-Whether it’s a bachelorette party, birthday, business meeting, family outing, romantic getaway or personalized sailing lessons, you can do it all here on the Atlantic Ocean.
+Whether it's a bachelorette party, birthday, business meeting, family outing, romantic getaway or personalized sailing lessons, you can do it all here on the Atlantic Ocean.

 Dolphins on Tybee Island.